World Summit on the Information Society: Stocktaking process

-The WSIS stocktaking process is a follow-up to WSIS.
-Its purpose is to provide a register of activities carried out by governments, international organizations, the business sector, civil society and other entities, in order to highlight the progress made since the landmark event.
-Following § 120 of TAIS, ITU has been maintaining the WSIS Stocktaking database as a publicly accessible system providing information on ICT-related initiatives and projects with reference to the 11 WSIS Action Lines.
+Regular reporting on WSIS Stocktaking is an outcome of the Tunis phase of the Summit and aims to serve as a tool for assisting with the WSIS follow-up.
+Its purpose is to provide a register of activities carried out by governments, international organizations, the business sector, civil society, and other entities, that illustrate progress made since the initial two-part summit event and that are specifically related to the 11 Action Lines identified in the Geneva Plan of Action approved during First Phase of the WSIS.
+The International Telecommunication Union (ITU) maintains the WSIS Stocktaking database as a publicly accessible system providing information on ICT-related initiatives and projects with reference to the 11 WSIS Action Lines.

-ECOSOC Resolution 2010/12 on "Assessment of the progress made in the implementation of and follow-up to the outcomes of the World Summit on the Information Society" reiterated the importance of maintaining a process for coordinating the multi-stakeholder implementation of WSIS outcomes through effective tools, with the goal of exchanging of information among WSIS Action Line Facilitators; identification of issues that need improvements; and discussion of the modalities of reporting the overall implementation process.
-The resolution encourages all WSIS stakeholders to continue to contribute information to the WSIS Stocktaking database (www.wsis.org/stocktaking).
+ECOSOC Resolution 2010/12 on "Assessment of the progress made in the implementation of and follow-up to the outcomes of the World Summit on the Information Society" reiterated the importance of maintaining a process for coordinating the multi-stakeholder implementation of WSIS outcomes through effective tools, with the goal of exchanging of information among WSIS Action Line Facilitators.
+This includes identification of issues that need improvements and discussion of the modalities of reporting the overall implementation process.
+The resolution encourages all WSIS stakeholders to continue to contribute information to the WSIS Stocktaking database.

-Furthermore, regular reporting on WSIS Stocktaking is the outcome of the Tunis phase of the Summit, which was launched in order to serve as a tool for assisting with the WSIS follow-up.
-The purpose of the regular reports is to update stakeholders on the various activities related to the 11 Action Lines identified in the Geneva Plan of Action, that was approved during First Phase of the WSIS.
+This reporting serves as a global reference for improving connectivity and universal, ubiquitous, equitable, non-discriminatory and affordable access to, and use of, ICTs, considering different national circumstances, to be achieved by 2015, and to using ICTs, as a tool to achieve the internationally agreed development goals and objectives, including the Millennium Development Goals.

-Platform
+WSIS stocktaking platform

-The WSIS stocktaking platform is the new initiative that was launched by Mr Zhao, ITU Deputy Secretary-General and chair of ITU's WSIS Task Force, in February 2010 to improve existing functionalities and transform the former static database into a portal to highlight ICT-related projects and initiatives in line with WSIS implementation.
-The platform offers stakeholders interactive networking opportunities via Web 2.0 applications.
-In the framework of the WSIS Stocktaking Platform, all types of stakeholders can benefit from the "Global Events Calendar", "Global Publication Repository", "Case Studies" and other components that tend to extend networking and create partnerships in order to provide more visibility and add value to projects at the local, national, regional and international levels.
+The WSIS stocktaking platform was launched by Mr Zhao, ITU Deputy Secretary-General and chair of ITU's WSIS Task Force, in February 2010 to improve existing functionalities and to transform the a static database into a portal to highlight ICT-related projects and initiatives in line with WSIS implementation.
+The platform offers interactive networking opportunities including a Global Events Calendar, Global Publication Repository, Case Studies, and other components that tend to extend networking and create partnerships in order to provide more visibility and add value to projects at the local, national, regional and international levels.

-Since the first edition of the WSIS Stocktaking Report was issued in 2005, biannual reporting has been a key tool for monitoring the progress of ICT initiatives and projects worldwide.
+Since the first edition of the WSIS Stocktaking Report in 2005, biannual reporting has been a key tool for monitoring the progress of ICT initiatives and projects worldwide.
 The 2012 report reflects more than 1,000 recent WSIS-related activities, undertaken between May 2010 and 2012, each emphasizing the efforts deployed by stakeholders involved in the WSIS process.